tf-jlemasters/README_Generator/Develop/README.md

 - [Repository Link](#Repository)
 - [GitHub Info](#GitHub)
 ## Installation
-This project is used in node, using the Inquirer package.
-Simply type "npm i inquirer" to install the required package.
+This project is used in node, using the Inquirer package and Jest package for testing.
+Simply type "npm i" in your terminal to install the packages.
 ## Usage
 This project can be used to create readme's for any other potential projects, while always having them have a "professional" look.
 ## Licence
-N/A
+Node.js
 ## Contributors
 Jack LeMasters
 ## Test